The capability now exists for your auditors to inspect a

 Usually this includes some supporting website pieces as part of the

-overall solution.
 The idea is to provide the auditor or inspector

 with the smallest, lightest, easiest to hold device possible.
 Recently, the convergence of a phone and a